Football clubs

 1897 - 1898

-Hastings Trinity were formed in 1897 as Holy Trinity and changed name the same year.
-The team competed for the 1897-98 Carlisle Cup, playing home fixtures on the West Hill and East Hill, before disbanding.
+Hastings Trinity were formed in 1897 as Holy Trinity and changed their name later that same year.
+The team competed in the 1897–98 Carlisle Cup, playing home matches on the West Hill and East Hill, before disbanding.

 Hastings Wanderers